TradeRES/toolbox-amiris-emlab/README.md

 ## License and Terms of Use

 The Spine Toolbox project example provided here can be used without any limitations.
-This does not necessarily apply to any data files contained within.
+This does not apply to any data files contained within or any parts of the models EMLab and AMIRIS.

+The (Un)Licensing explicitly excludes:

+    * Anything under "amiris", for which license of https://gitlab.com/dlr-ve/esy/amiris/amiris applies
+    * Anything under "EMLABPY", for which MIT License applies
+    * Any data contained in this repository.